-How to Prevent Pimples After Shaving
+How to Prevent Pimples After Shaving in 5 Easy Steps

-Step 1: Exfoliate Your Skin
+Exfoliate Your Skin

-Step 3: Use a Clean Razor
+Use a Clean Razor

-It’s not uncommon for dead skin cells, dirt, and impurities to get trapped in your razor.
+It’s not uncommon for dead skin cells, dirt and impurities to get trapped in your razor.
 Rinsing off your razor with each pass is helpful while shaving, but it won’t necessarily remove all traces of dirt.
 Not only can this buildup dull your razor’s blade over time, but it can promote bacteria growth and post-shave pimples.
 Before and after shaving, rinse your razor with warm water and wipe it down with an antibacterial wipe or spray.
 Also, avoid using the same razor for more than one week.

-Step 4: Apply Shaving Cream
+Apply Shaving Cream

-Step 5: Moisturize After Shaving
+Moisturize After Shaving